paulaamaya/notebook-sql/sql-notes.md

 In some cases it may be inconvenient to deal with null values in your queries.
 For example, `INT` + `NULL` = `NULL` which could cause some problems.
 Additionally, you may wish to indicate empty values in your results with a string on specific number instead of just null.

 The `COALESCE` function accepts an unlimited number of arguments.
 It returns the first argument that is not null.
-If all arguments are null, the `COALESCE` function will return null.
+If all arguments are null, the `COALESCE` function will return `NULL`.

 Notice how this function allows us to refine the query below: